 into a taffeta of rustling things,

-which then the madcap looping bat has crossed.
+which then the madcap zigzag bat has crossed.

 A mix of slums and industry was right